garrettedlee/CVA_prediction/README.md

 # CVA_prediction

-The following research project was a part of my entry into a Kaggle Competition.

 Context: According to the World Health Organization (WHO) cerebrovascular accident (stroke) is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.